KlausT/BitCrack/README.md

 `Keys per thread:` The performance (keys per second) increases asymptotically with this value.
 The default is 16.
 Increasing this value will cause the kernel to run longer, but more keys will be processed.

+## Discussion

+Go to the [bitcointalk forum](https://bitcointalk.org/index.php?topic=4453897.0) for discussions about this software

 ## Supporting this project

 If you find this project useful and would like to support it, consider making a donation.
 Your support is greatly appreciated!

+### brichard19's donation addresses:
 **BTC**: `1LqJ9cHPKxPXDRia4tteTJdLXnisnfHsof`
 **LTC**: `LfwqkJY7YDYQWqgR26cg2T1F38YyojD67J`
 **ETH**: `0xd28082CD48E1B279425346E8f6C651C45A9023c5`